DamienTehDemon/qb-movingshops/README.md

-# qb-shops
+# qb-movingshops
-Shops For QB-Core
+Moving Shops For QB-Core
+This allows you to set multiple coordinates for a shop and have them move on a set interval.
+Useful for blackmarkets things like that.

 # Notice